 So my in‑laws moved in there, and they were there for a couple of years while Di and I gradually started working on the rest of the house.
 And we decided after about a year or eighteen months that it was never going to get done if we tried to do it all ourselves.
 At one point, she went for a physical exam, and the doctor said, “Gee, you have a high level of lead in your blood.
 What have you been doing?”
 And we’d been burning off pain in the house.
 So that was the end of that project—for her, and I stopped shortly after that.
 And we just started attacking the house room by room.
 And then her parents—her parents sold their house in Wellesley, and after a couple of years, they moved out of the apartment and spent their time in Florida during the winter and on the cape in the summertime.
 And Di, at that point, was on the board of Belknap House, which was two doors down Main Street, congregate living for the elderly.
 And there was a waiting list to get in.
 So she thought, gee, they’re right down the street; why don’t we rent the apartment to somebody who’s on the waiting list for Belknap House, and they can take their meals there if they want to or cook them themselves, but they’ll be close by and can move in when a place opens up.

 Ironically, the person who wanted to rent the apartment was somebody who I think was in Belknap House at the time, a wonderful woman named Helen Marean—M‑A‑R‑E‑A‑N—who had been a decorator in New York and at a relatively young age had suffered a very, very serious stroke.
-And she had been progressing from hospital care to nursing home care to assisted living and then to Belknap House.
+And she had been progressing from hospital care to nursing home care to assisted living guide for healthy communities and then to Belknap House.
 And she wanted more independence.
 So she—she remained a—like a member or something of Belknap House.
 She could still take her meals there if she wanted to, but she lived in our apartment for a number of years until she had to go into a nursing home as her health failed.
 And at that point, we expanded the house to include what had been the apartment.
 That became my study, and then later we redid the kitchen and re‑landscaped the backyard and so forth, made it the way we wanted to have it.
 We put—we reestablished bedrooms up in the attic where I assume the maids had lived, put a bathroom up there.
 So we had a lot of space for family and friends and so forth.

 And we had a—it was very difficult for me to move when we decided to downsize because we had had just wonderful experiences in that house.
 We had dinner at one point with Sandra Day O’Connor when she was here giving a talk at the library.
 We met Vladimir Posner who is a Russian journalist.
 I actually heard him on the radio a couple of days ago commenting on United States‑Soviet relations.
 It turned out that evening that there were three people in the room whose birthdays were on the first of April.
 It’s a pretty interesting coincidence—I think including Mr. Posner.
 So there were a lot of very, very—very pleasant memories of occasions in that house.
 But Di really wanted to move.
 We both felt the house was too big for just two people.
 Our kids were grown up, out of college, on their own, both married, and so we started looking and wanted to be near the center of town, as we were, wanted a smaller house, and wanted to be on the river.
 We knew that was going to be a challenge because houses on the river were getting larger as people added to them.